 - Misogyny in one or more other contemporary media texts (film, TV show, podcast, social media platform, etc.)

-- Representations of Nancy Pelosi, Maxine Waters, Alexandria Ocasio-Cortez, Ilhan Omar, Rashida Tlaib, Elizabeth Warren, Kamala Harris, Amy Klobuchar, Stacy Abrams, Michelle Obama, Susan Collins, Joni Ernst, Martha McSally, and/or other women politicians in relation to scholarship on misogyny in politics.
+- Representations of Kamala Harris, Nancy Pelosi, Maxine Waters, Alexandria Ocasio-Cortez, Ilhan Omar, Rashida Tlaib, Elizabeth Warren, Amy Klobuchar, Stacey Abrams, Michelle Obama, Hillary Clinton, Susan Collins, Marjorie Taylor-Greene, Sarah Palin, and/or other women politicians in relation to scholarship on misogyny in politics.

 - The “Red Pill” movement and online misogyny.